wacncontent/CustomizeTool/addCommentOutput/articles/scheduler/scheduler-high-availability-reliability.md

 ## Azure Scheduler High-Availability

 As a core Azure platform service, Azure Scheduler is highly available and features both geo-redundant service deployment and geo-regional job replication.
 <!-- deleted by customization

 ### Geo-redundant service deployment

 Azure Scheduler is available via the UI in almost every geo region that's in Azure today.
 The list of regions that Azure Scheduler is available in is [listed here](http://azure.microsoft.com/regions/#services).
 If a data center in a hosted region is rendered unavailable, the failover capabilities of Azure Scheduler are such that the service is available from another data center.
 -->

 ### Geo-regional job replication

 Not only is the Azure Scheduler front-end available for management requests, but your own job is also geo-replicated.
 When there’s an outage in one region, Azure Scheduler fails over and ensures that the job is run from another data center in the paired geographic region.

 For example, if you’ve created a job in China East, Azure Scheduler automatically replicates that job in China North.
 When there’s a failure in China East, Azure Scheduler ensures that the job is run from China North.
-[The list of paired Azure regions is available <!-- deleted by customization here](https://msdn.microsoft.com/zh-cn/library/azure/dn758204.aspx) --><!-- keep by customization: begin --> here](https://msdn.microsoft.com/zh-CN/library/azure/dn758204.aspx) <!-- keep by customization: end -->.
+[The list of paired Azure regions is available here](https://msdn.microsoft.com/zh-cn/library/azure/dn758204.aspx).

 ![][1]